How to Grow a Flower Container Garden for Beginners

 • If you’re going with a wood container, choose a naturally rot-resistant wood like cedar or pine-treated wood with a preservative.

-• Metal containers conduct heat so be careful with fluctuating temperatures for the plant’s roots.
+• Metal containers conduct heat, so be careful when the temperature of the plant’s roots fluctuates.

 drilling holes in a galvanized flower container